bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 [nightfly](https://github.com/bluz71/vim-nightfly-guicolors).

-The *nightfly* color scheme is also a dark theme, but unlike the charcoal-colored *moonfly* color scheme this one is blue-tinged.
-This color scheme is heavily inspired by the Visual Studio Code [Night Owl](https://github.com/sdras/night-owl-vscode-theme) theme.
+The *nightfly* color scheme is also a dark theme, but unlike the charcoal-colored *moonfly* color scheme this one skews slightly toward blue.
+The *nightfly* color scheme is heavily inspired by the Visual Studio Code [Night Owl](https://github.com/sdras/night-owl-vscode-theme) theme.

 vim-moonfly-statusline